 Futuristic gym equipment and zen rooms are a world away from the site’s industrial history.
 The paper mill opened in 1919.
 Amcor ceased operations there in 2012 and sold the land, which includes 300 metres of Yarra River frontage, in 2013.

-YarraBend will become a community of six precincts with 1200 dwellings, four parks and a neighbouring shopping village.
+YarraBend will become a community of six precincts with 1200 dwellings, multiple parks and a neighbouring shopping village.
 The Mills precinct, with a mixture of lofts and townhouses, was the first to go on sale and has sold out.

 Papersmith Apartments, a collection of 214 apartments in one-, two- and three-bedroom configurations, is the latest offering to the market.
 The first release will see 39 apartments up for grabs.